HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

            If the status is not FIND_MISMATCH_COMPLETED, you can still download the report but it is not accurate.

 If the report is not generated due to unavailability of data, it means that both the publisher and subscriber are in sync.
 If they are not in sync, the report should contain the detailed information of mismatches found.

+5. An additional action delete staging mismatch created to delete mismatch information for subscribers from database, if want to re run the process.

+    !!!note
+           You can delete the available mismatch information between a publisher and all subscribers at once.
+Moreover, you can also run the action against one subscriber at a time.

-### Commands to trigger the identification of staging mismatches
+## Commands to trigger the identification of staging mismatches

+### Find Staging mismatch

 Use the `manage-dam-staging find-staging-mismatch` command to trigger staging mismatch between the publisher and subscriber.